WHY NO RICH AND NO POOR?

 The rulers of our society today work very hard to persuade us that some people ought to be rich and others poor, that this kind of inequality is right and proper.

 Most people disagree, as a question of simple moral right and wrong.
 Most people believe the following:

-We should all equally own and enjoy the benefits of the earth’s resources and the wealth that we produce by working together, with nobody being rich or poor.
+All who contribute reasonably according to ability should equally own and enjoy the benefits of the earth’s resources and the wealth that we produce by working together, with nobody being rich or poor.

 The children of a janitor should enjoy the same standards of education, healthy food, quality health care, comfortable living space, quality clothing, leisure time, fun vacations, healthy and attractive environment, as the children of a doctor or the children of Bill Gates or of anybody else.

 Elsewhere on this website we discuss how egalitarianism works and how it solves the biggest problems we face, and even how it has resulted in increased productivity in Spain when it was essentially the social system for much of that country from 1936-9.

 But here we focus on the moral rightness of having no rich and no poor, by identifying and refuting moral arguments that are commonly made in defense of inequality.